How to develop transferable skills while studying for a PhD

 The image of a PhD student can be someone working in a narrow field, gaining knowledge and learning techniques with limited application.
 But this isn’t true.
 As specific as your research questions may be, you are inevitably developing skills which are valued in the workplace, in or out of academia.
 And your time at university offers opportunities to gain additional experience and skills.

 Some employers will be impressed that you have a doctorate.
 For many academic jobs, it’s an expectation.
 For many non-academic jobs, it may be regarded as inessential, or even as a waste of time.
 Whether you are trying to stand out from a crowd of other PhD-holders, or demonstrate that your time studying was valuable, you need to be able to point to the skills you have developed.

 Job adverts usually set out essential and desirable skills.
 While these obviously vary by industry and by post, certain things are almost always valued: being able to manage your own workload or a whole project, being able to work with or manage others, being able to interpret and analyse information, good communication skills, and being able to work under pressure and to deadlines.
 If these sound familiar, it’s because they are skills you need to complete your PhD.

 If you’re targeting a job in a particular position, or at a specific company, look at recent job adverts they’ve posted, and see how many of the skills they list you could confidently demonstrate.
 For those where you’re not sure, think about how you might get the experience through, or alongside, your PhD.

-What transferable skills can I develop through conducting my research?
+What transferable skills can you develop through conducting your research?